antarctica/lantern/README.md

 The Lambda function, and JSON file, are managed within the AWS Console as part of the BAS AWS account.

 [bas-add-data-catalogue-downloads-metrics function](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/bas-add-data-catalogue-downloads-metrics?tab=code).

-At some point this Proxy will be more integrated into this project, though it may not be implemented in the same form.

 ### Feedback and contact forms